 - In practice and to save time though, if neither player has effects that trigger on "being targetted, hit, damaged, etc" then they'll normally do the hit and damage rolls on a model-by-model basis.

-- If a model collects tokens from destroyed models (for instance the Cryx Harrower that collects souls), it cannot collect them until all MMA are resolved.
+- If a model collects tokens from destroyed models (for instance the Cryx Harrower that collects souls), it cannot collect any tokens until all MMA are resolved.

 - If you charge and cast a spell to generate MMA, then none of those MMA count as a charge attack.
 You've "paused" your charge.
-IF the charge target survives the spell, then you get to make a charge attack vs it.
+If the charge target survives the spell, then you get to make a normal charge attack vs it.

-- If your MMA is simply tied to your weapon, though, then note that only the damage roll against your charge target is automatically boosted - other models caught in the MMA suffer an unboosted damage roll (although you can spend focus/fury to boost it)
+- If your MMA is simply tied to your weapon, then only the damage roll against your charge target is automatically boosted - other models caught in the MMA suffer an unboosted damage roll (although you can spend focus/fury to boost it)

 - Triggering other abilities

 - Most abilities that give the attacker a bonus move/attack tend to use the phrase "destroy one or more enemy models with a melee attack" and as such you'll only trigger this ability once.
 For example Berserk, Quick Work, Black Spot, etc

 - Other abilities, that trigger on "hit" or "damage", can be triggered from every attack in the MMA.